 Wudu in the Workplace

 Currently there are no laws that state you must provide Wudu washing facilities in the workplace.
 However, if you have a diverse workforce you may want to consider going the extra mile to provide a caring and considerate environment.
 But what wudu washing facilities are needed?

 Various facilities can be considered including wash stations, squat pans, foot troughs and hand washing facilities.
 If providing specific wash stations for different parts of the body are not feasible, an all in one Wudu wash station will provide a complete solution for the hands, feet and face.
 A wash station stool can also be provided to further support the Wudu ablution process.

 Dudley Industries stainless steel Wudu wash station is the ideal solution for those looking to offer hygienic Wudu washing facilities.
 Featuring a push tap and soap holder, the unit also provides a built in foot trough for washing of the feet.
 Unlike other washing facilities, it can be positioned next to the prayer room or any other place where there is access to water in the building.

-Contact Dudley Industries
+Explore Dudley Industries Wudu Range

 With thanks to Yass Al-Hassani MSc BSc for his contributions to this article.